tprasadtp/go-githubapp/internal/testdata/README.md

     ```

 - Create some repository events like opening an issue or commenting on an issue.
-Optionally use installation access token which has appropriate permissions.
+Optionally, use installation access token which has appropriate permissions.

     ```console
     gh issue create --repo <sandbox-org>/go-githubapp-repo-one \